Nature Physics

 Nature Physics is a monthly peer-reviewed scientific journal published by Nature Portfolio.
-It was first published in October 2005 (volume 1, issue 1).
+The first issue was in October 2005.
 The chief editor is David Abergel.

 Scope

 Nature Physics publishes both pure and applied research from all areas of physics.
 Subject areas covered by the journal include quantum mechanics, condensed-matter physics, optics, thermodynamics, particle physics, and biophysics.

 Abstracting and indexing

 The journal is indexed in the following databases: